In John 3:1 we are introduced to a man named Nicodemus. At first it might seem like a simple introduction…

 You might also like the “Nick at Night” post thatdiscusses Jesus’ interaction with this complicated character.

-And don’t forget to listen to the Rethinking Scripture Podcast:
+And remember to listen to the Rethinking Scripture Podcast podcast episodes that correspond to this post: